Decoding algorithms for surface codes: The surface Codes

-\subsubsection{Stabilizer and check structure}
+\subsection{Stabilizer and check structure}

 Due to the structure of their stabilizers, CSS quantum surface codes have two types of checks: $X$-checks and $Z$-checks.
 The former detect $X$-errors, while the latter detect $Z$-errors.
-FIG. \ref{rotatedplanardemo} portrays the structure of the check operators in a distance 5 CSS rotated planar code.
+FIG. \ref{rotatedplanardemo} portrays the structure of the check operators in a distance-3 CSS rotated planar code.
 As it can be seen in the figure, this structure fulfills the condition that the stabilizer generators form an abelian group \cite{gottesman}.
+This can be seen by explicitly studying the stabilizer generators:

+where $s_i$ denotes the $i$th stabilizer generator or check.
 The locality of the check operations ensures that checks that are far apart commute with each other, while adjacent checks commute either because they are of the same type and, thus, apply the same operators to their adjacent data qubits; or because they anti-commute for two data qubits at the same time, making the whole operators to commute.
 For example,

 where $M_z$ and $M_x$ are two arbitrary adjacent $X$ and $Z$-checks in the bulk of the code, respectively, and the data qubits labeled with $3$ and $4$ are located in between both checks.